Fitzpatrick tied with Zalatoris for US Open lead

 Last updated on .From the section Golf

-England's Matt Fitzpatrick takes a share of the lead into the final round of the US Open as he chases his first major title at Brookline Country Club.
+England's Matt Fitzpatrick takes a share of the lead into the final round of the US Open at Brookline in Boston as he chases his first major title.

 Fitzpatrick shot a two-under 68 to move to four under, level with American Will Zalatoris, who carded a 67.